Looking to elope or have a micro-wedding? Here's some expert advice from 3 local pros!

 I answered this from MY own experience, as in why we chose to elope.

 1. My husband hates big parties.
 The idea of throwing a wedding stressed him to no end.
-So I made the sacrifice and gave him the wedding of his dream, where he got to wear a bathrobe.
+So I made the sacrifice and gave him the wedding of his dreams, where he got to wear a bathrobe.
 Big weddings are just simply not for everybody.

 2. Politically safe decision - we do not have to worry about who needs to be invited, not worrying about offending anybody.